OVERTRAINING: CONSEQUENCES AND PREVENTION

 In addition to intensity, reducing the number of days you work out can also help.
 For example, you can avoid working out on weekends and skipping one day mid-week.

-Keeping workouts shorter than an hour is also a good strategy because you avoid overworking your body.
-When fatigue lingers, you may need to take consecutive days off or skip a week to recover from training.
+Keeping workouts shorter than an hour is also a good strategy because it avoids overworking your body.
+When fatigue lingers, you may need to take consecutive days off or skip a week to recover from it.

 It's essential to go to bed early and sleep in when possible.

-Monitoring your resting heart rate is a way to determine if your body is working overtime to protect itself.
+Monitoring your resting heart rate is a way to determine if your body is working harder than usual to protect itself.
 A heart rate that is up while at rest is a sign that you need a break from training.

 If rest does not remedy your fatigue and is accompanied by body pain, headaches, frequent respiratory issues, anxiety, restlessness, increased blood pressure, and depression, see your doctor.